Chapter 9: Instruction-Related Policies

 The courses designated as Undergraduate Independent Study and Undergraduate Research are generally unique educational experiences between an instructor and a student.
 The student, by way of the faculty member, is required to receive prior approval for such studies by the instructor’s department head or chair and by the dean.
 Undergraduate students are limited to 12 hours of combined Independent Study and Undergraduate Research to be counted toward completion of the degree (unless specifically required by the program check sheet).
 Courses designated as Graduate Independent Study/Special Study require approval of the instructor’s department head or chair only.
 The student, by way of the faculty member, is required to receive prior approval for such studies.
 Approval forms are available in the colleges.
 Usually, these courses do not count in the teaching load of a faculty member.

 Each graduate and professional degree-granting program in the university is responsible for the conduct of the program and designates a faculty member to serve as liaison with the appropriate college dean(s) and the vice president and dean for graduate education.
+Additional information can be found on the Graduate School website.
 Further, each graduate degree-granting program formulates and retains a current policy statement that spells out criteria governing its program.
 Copies are filed with the appropriate college dean(s) and the vice president and dean for graduate education.
 Policy statements address faculty participation on graduate student advisory committees (thesis and dissertation advisors; advisory committee membership); admissions procedures and requirements; and management of graduate students (orientation/advising; manuals, guides, handbooks; assistantships—selection procedures, obligations; evaluation of satisfactory progress towards the degree).

 The Office of the University Registrar coordinates the preparation of the timetable of classes and disseminates this information.
 The department head or chair or a designated scheduler prepares proposed class schedules in response to a call from the university registrar.
 The university registrar reconciles the material provided with the approved catalog of university courses, established scheduling patterns and allocations, and requests of other departments.
 Individual professors address scheduling issues through the department head or chair or the designated scheduler.
 The timetable of classes is available via Hokie SPA.